sd274/quickRight.nvim/README.md

 QuickRight can then be ran via `:QuickRight dir_to_check`, if no directory is given then it will prompt you to give one.

-Note: This is a very rough plugin, to do some stuff that I find useful, it is not intended to solve all your issues.
+Note: This is a very rough plugin, to do some stuff that I find useful and have a play with creating plugins, it is not intended to be a perfect working plugin.